Updated January 2025

 Funding of the learner will be determined by their residency postcode prior to enrolment.
 Learner residency is an important element of eligibility for adult funding.
 Learner postcode files determine which body is accountable for funding the learner (subject to eligibility).

-The low wage threshold was introduced to encourage career progression for low paid adult workers.
-This enabled employed learners who were on low wages to be eligible for full funding for qualifications up to and including level 2.
+The earnings threshold was introduced to encourage career progression for low paid adult workers.
+This enabled employed adult learners who were earning less than the threshold to be eligible for full funding for qualifications.

-For 2023-24 the low-wage threshold ranges from £20,319 up to £31,600.40 for Liverpool City region residents.
+For 2024-25 the national earnings threshold is £25,000.
 Self-employed learners are also eligible.
-Low wage threshold vary in devolved regions; always check the relevant funding rules.
+The earnings threshold vary in devolved regions; always check the relevant funding rules.

 What is not included in devolution?

-Apprenticeships as these will remain nationally funded by advanced learner loans and skills bootcamps.
+Apprenticeships as these will remain a nationally funded programme.